 If you still see the error message, check for USB connection issues.

 Check your USB connections

 Errors: 13, 14, 1600, 1601, 1602, 1603, 1604, 1611, 1643-1650, 2000, 2001, 2002, 2005, 2006, 2009, 4005, 4013, 4014.
 You might also see a message that includes "invalid response."

 If the USB connection between your device and computer is interrupted, you might not be able to update or restore.

-To narrow down the issue, you can try different equipment:
+To narrow down the issue, try different equipment: